 - As mentioned earlier, only those mortgages in which the specific conditions are allowing the recasting is there can only be recast.
 Such mortgages are associated with a negatively amortized loan, which has a payment structure such that allows schedule repayment of an amount less than the loan’s interest charges.

 - Negatively amortized mortgages are also termed as payment option adjustable-rate mortgages or Option ARM.

 - Further, no government-backed loan can be re-casted, and hence, Jumbo CDs, USDA, VA loan, etc. cannot be recast.

 - Where the borrower makes a sizable amount of lump-sum loan repayment and fulfills the predefined conditions, then such repayment can be termed as mortgage recasting while, on the other hand, loan refinancing happens when the borrower turns the existing loan into a new loan which different terms of the loan being favorable terms for the borrower.
 Thus there is a thin line that defines the difference between mortgage recasting and refinancing.

-- Under the terms of the former, the borrower makes lump-sum payments making himself or herself ahead from the stated schedule of repayment and the lender rescheduled the balance principal amount outstanding being the amount lower in terms of annual interest payment, number of years of repayment and annual repayment of principle, while in the later, transfer of loan takes place where the new lender has been transferred the loan from the old lender and the further repayment is to be done to the new lender only as per the new terms of the loan.
+- Under the terms of the former, the borrower makes lump-sum payments making himself or herself ahead from the stated schedule of repayment, and the lender rescheduled the principal balance amount outstanding being the amount lower in terms of annual interest payment, number of years of repayment, and annual repayment of principle, while in the later, transfer of loan takes place where the new lender has been transferred the loan from the old lender and the further repayment is to be done to the new lender only as per the new terms of the loan.